-An alternative demonstration of decontamination may be proposed and justified at the time of closure of the OD Unit, as circumstances indicate.
+An alternative demonstration of decontamination may be proposed and justified at the time of final closure of the Former OB Unit and the OD Unit, as circumstances indicate.
 The Secretary of the NMED will evaluate the proposed alternative in accordance with standards and guidance then in effect and, if approved incorporate the alternative into the Closure Plan.